valery-judah/leetcode-python/README.md

 - Pre-commit: `make precommit` to install hooks; `pre-commit run --all-files` to run manually.
 - VS Code Tasks: Command Palette → “Tasks: Run Task” → `Test`, `Test: Active File`, or `New problem` (see `.vscode/tasks.json`).
 - Python Test Explorer: Enabled for pytest; discovery is configured in `.vscode/settings.json`.

+Notes on multi-variant tests:
+- Tests will first look for `solutions.py` and read `ALL_SOLUTIONS` to parametrize variants.
+If absent, they fall back to `variants.py` or legacy `solutions/*.py` modules.

 Key configs: